mattlewis92/angular-confirmation-popover/README.md

 ## About

-A simple angular2 directive to display a bootstrap styled confirmation popover when an element is clicked.
+A simple angular 2.0+ directive to display a bootstrap styled confirmation popover when an element is clicked.

 Pull requests are welcome.